Greta Valley

 Greta Valley is a town in North Canterbury, 83 km north of Christchurch, New Zealand.
 It was named after the River Greta in Yorkshire by local runholders Sir Charles Clifford and Sir Frederick Weld in the 1850s, but it is to the east of the Greta River and on the south bank of the Waikari River.

 It is situated approximately halfway between Christchurch and Cheviot just off State Highway 1.

 2016 earthquake

 At 18:13 on 22 November 2016, an earthquake with a magnitude of 5.7 struck the town of Scargill, 2 kilometres northwest of Greta Valley.
 The earthquake was described by locals as severe due to its shallow depth of 7 kilometres.
 As a result, there was significant damage to the local community hall, houses, and water tanks.
 The earthquake was considered an aftershock of the 2016 Kaikōura earthquake.

 Demographics

-Greta Valley is part of the wider Omihi statistical area.
+Greta Valley and its surrounds cover 145.39 km2.
+It is part of the larger Omihi statistical area.